St. John’s Wort: Depression Treatment Options

 St. John's Wort: The potential benefits

-A few clinical trials have suggested that St. John’s Wort can effectively reduce the symptoms of mild depression.
-In some studies, the supplement’s effects were observed to be greater than that of a placebo but not by a wide margin.
+A few clinical trials have suggested that St. John’s Wort (hypericum perforatum) can effectively reduce the symptoms of mild depression.
+In some studies, the supplement’s effects on major depression symptoms were observed to be greater than those of a placebo, but not by a wide margin.
+In a systematic review of 35 clinical trials, however, researchers found that St. John’s wort was “superior to placebo” when treating major depressive disorder.

-Some people may consider taking a natural supplement such as St. John’s Wort to avoid the side effects of some antidepressants.
+Some people may consider taking a natural supplement such as St. John’s Wort to avoid the side effects or adverse drug interactions that may be caused by some antidepressants.
 For example, some antidepressant medications have been known to cause a few side effects, such as a reduction in sex drive.
 Some people believe they might avoid this effect by taking St. John's Wort to treat symptoms of depression.
 This may be true for some people, but there is no guarantee that St. John’s Wort will reduce depression symptoms.

 One other potential benefit of St. John’s Wort is that people who take it for depression may be more willing to commit to treatment than they would be if they were taking antidepressants.
 This could be due to various reasons, such as insurance hurdles or other financial stressors.
 Since treatment efficacy often depends on an individual’s adherence to the treatment, St. John's Wort may have an advantage in this sense.